 Use tax is a tax on goods and taxable services purchased for use, storage or other consumption in Utah during the taxable year and applies only if sales tax was not paid at the time of purchase.
 If you purchased an item from an out-of-state seller (including Internet, catalog, radio and TV purchases) and the seller did not collect sales tax on that purchase, you must pay the use tax directly to the Tax Commission.
 If you have a Utah sales tax license/account, include the use tax on your sales tax return.
-If you do not have a Utah sales tax license/account, report the use tax on line 31 of TC-40.
+If you do not have a Utah sales tax license/ account, report the use tax on line 31 of TC-40.

 You may take a credit for sales or use tax paid to another state (but not a foreign country).
-If the other state's tax rate is lower than Utah's, you must pay the difference.
-If the other state's tax rate is more than Utah's, no credit or refund is given.
-If sales tax was paid to more than one state, complete the Use Tax Worksheet below for each state.
+The credit may not be greater than the Utah use tax you owe.
+If you paid sales tax to more than one state, complete the Use Tax Worksheet below for each state.
 Add lines 8 on all worksheets, and enter the total on line 31.